MCEngine-Website/currency/docs/contents/common/check-if-player-exists.md

 ```

 ### Summary
-Returns `true` if player currency data is stored in the DB.
+Returns `true` if player economy data is stored in the DB.